Paradoxdruid/pyllelic/README.md

 **pyllelic**: a tool for detection of allelic-specific varation in DNA sequencing.

-:exclamation: **This is a work-in-progress, and may not be functional at present!** :exclamation:
+:warning: **This is a work-in-progress, and may not be functional at present!** :warning:

 ## Example usage in ipython / jupyter notebook:
 ```python